Apiquet/utils/README.md

 # Some useful programs

-- frame_manager: a program to create a .gif files from a folder of images of a .gif/.mp4 file with several options
+- frame_manager: a program to create a .gif/.mp4 files from a folder of images or from a .gif/.mp4 file (with several options to change resolution, fps, size, etc.)

 - folder_to_binary: convert a folder content to a single binary file with specified delimiter (option to extract the binary file to a folder with all files)